Loading please wait

 Paul shouted, "Listen to me!"

 If you look carefully at what Joe says you will see that there is a full stop this time instead of a comma after the word 'tired'.
-We never finish a sentence with a comma.
+This is because we can't finish a sentence with a comma.

 What is EdPlace?